Bush & Campbell entities

 To enable us to maintain a successful business relationship with you, we may disclose your personal information to other organisations that provide products or services used or marketed by us.
 We may also disclose your personal information to any other organisation that may have or is considering having an interest in your finance, or in our business.

 If you do not provide us with certain personal information, we may not be able to provide you with services under our agreement with you.
-In providing the services you have requested, we may disclose your personal information to our associated entities and to third parties.
 If you provide us with personal information about another person such as a family member, please make sure that you tell that person about our privacy statement.

 Do we disclose your personal information?